dymodi/dymodi.github.io/index.md

 My research interests lie at the intersection of **cyber-physical systems (CPS)**, **mobile computing**, and **data mining**.
 I am interested in studying human behavior through smartphone sensing and machine learning in CPS and cyber-human systems (CHS) like *location-based services*, *urban delivery,* and *smart cities*.
 Some of the future projects will study how to integrate AI models like LLM into the systems.

-<span style="color:Navy">I am looking for self-motivated Ph.D. students starting in Spring/Fall 25.
+<span style="color:Navy">I am looking for self-motivated Ph.D. students starting in Fall 25.
 Experience in mobile computing, machine learning, and/or data mining is preferred.
 If you are interested, please send your CV, Statement-of-Purpose, and transcripts to yi.ding *at* utdallas *dot* edu</span>

 Please find my CV [here](https://yi-ding.me/assets/files/CV_Yi.pdf).

 **Recent News**

+* Oct.
+2024: Serve as a panelist at NSF.
 * Sep.
 2024: Serve as program committee for AAAI-AISI 2025.
 * Aug.
 2024: Invited talk at the University of North Dakota
 * July 2024: Paper accepted by ACM CIKM.